Lukas Rupp: VfB Stuttgart

 After Paderborn's relegation, Rupp moved to VfB Stuttgart, who had been Bundesliga champions less than a decade ago.
 Costing Stuttgart nothing in transfer fees, Rupp signed a three-year contract.
 On the same day, Stuttgart also signed PSV Eindhoven goalkeeper Przemysław Tytoń.
 Rupp missed some games having suffered from flu, but still made 29 appearances over the course of the season.
 By the end of the year, Stuttgart were relegated, following a last day 3–1 defeat to VfL Wolfsburg.
 Rupp's performances were described as the 'bright light in a season to forget' and he was linked with Middlesbrough, newly promoted to the Premier League.
 Rupp was Stuttgart's player of the season, with his consistency that brought 5 goals and 6 assists.

 1899 Hoffenheim

 Rupp's Stuttgart contract was due to run until 2018, but after relegation, his future became uncertain, and he openly admitted that he was looking to leave to ensure top flight football for the upcoming season.
 On 28 June, it was reported that Rupp was in talks with 1899 Hoffenheim and that a transfer was 'imminent'.
 The reported cost was up to €6 million.
 The next day his transfer was confirmed, and Rupp returned to the area of his birth, with Hoffenheim very nearby to his hometown Heidelberg.

 Norwich City

 In January 2020 he signed for English club Norwich City.
 He scored his first goal for the club on 24 August 2021, in a 6–0 victory over Bournemouth in the second round of the EFL Cup.

 Aris

 In January 2023 he signed for Greek club Aris.

+KSV Hessen Kassel 2024

+In September 16 he signed for semi-professional German football club KSV Hessen Kassel.